Josh Giddey Player Props: Thunder vs. Jazz

-Josh Giddey and his Oklahoma City Thunder teammates face off versus the Utah Jazz on Friday at 8:00 PM ET.
+Josh Giddey plus his Oklahoma City Thunder teammates take on the Utah Jazz at 7:00 PM ET on Sunday.

-Let's break down Giddey's prop bets, and some stats and trends to help you make good wagers.
+In this article, we look at Giddey's available prop bets, providing stats to help you figure out the best wagers to make.

 Josh Giddey Prop Bets vs. the Jazz